jak-pan/super-brainstorm-bot/ARCHITECTURE.md

 ## Overview

-The Super Brainstorm Bot is a Discord-based multi-AI collaboration system that enables multiple AI models (Claude, ChatGPT, and Grok) to engage in collaborative brainstorming sessions with human participants.
-The system includes intelligent conversation management, context compression, and automatic documentation in Notion.
+The Super Brainstorm Bot is a Discord-based multi-AI collaboration system that enables multiple AI models (including Claude, ChatGPT, Grok, and 300+ others via OpenRouter) to engage in collaborative brainstorming sessions with human participants.
+The system includes intelligent conversation management, context compression, automatic documentation in Notion, and image generation capabilities.

 ## Core Components